 5 stylish chart types that bring your data to life

-As our community members show every day, there are endless inventive ways to visualise your data.
-And while bar graphs and pie charts have their place, sometimes an advanced chart can be the perfect fit to convey the most important insights on sight.
+As our community members show every day, there are endless inventive ways to visualize your data.
+And while bar graphs and pie charts have their place, sometimes an advanced chart can be the perfect fit to convey the most important insights, on sight.

 Here we offer 5 advanced chart types to bring your data to life:

-Treemaps are a powerful and compact way to visualise hierarchical and part-to-whole relationships.
-Each branch of the tree is represented as a rectangle, with the size of a branch proportional to a specified measure of the data.
-A lot of people like treemaps because they're visually attractive, so understanding how to make use of colour is a plus.
-Colour is often used to show dimensions in a treemap – heat maps work well if you want to show a spectrum.
+Treemaps are a powerful and compact way to visualize hierarchical and part-to-whole relationships.
+Each branch of the tree is represented as a rectangle, with the size of a branch proportionate to a specified measure of the data.
+A lot of people like treemaps because they're visually attractive, so understanding how to leverage color is a plus.
+Color is often used to show dimensions in a treemap—heat maps work well if you want to show a spectrum.

 What’s more, you can go way beyond the standard treemap in Tableau.
 For example, here’s an interactive chart of treemaps mashed up with a bar chart: